DanielCalverley/Cyber-Security-Repository/README.md

 # Cyber-Security-Repository
-Resources Reguarding Cyber Security from various sources consolodated.
+Resources Reguarding Cyber Security from various sources consolodated into one place.
 This is intended for personal use but may be useful to to others.